-Mountain View uses patent-pending technology that lets service providers focus on subscribers rather than their devices to deliver unparalleled support and management capabilities.
+Mountain View uses technology that lets service providers focus on subscribers rather than their devices to deliver unparalleled support and management capabilities.
 It manages millions of devices– whether they are TR69 or not–from a single embedded web server.

 Mountain View relies on 100% Java implementation and the API is implemented with REST rather than SOAP.
 Despite dealing with millions of devices and their parameters, Mountain View reduces the database size to as little as 1% of the software “footprint” on the server.
 It eliminates hard coding and data model coupling too.